SirBrundolf/Music-Genre-Classifier/README.md

 Still in alpha stage, so expect quite a bit of bugs and inaccurate results.

 ## The Model
-Currently using a perceptron model for training the data, will use CNN to get more accurate results (especially for similar genres like pop and rock).
+The model currently uses a perceptron model for training the data, will use CNN to get more accurate results (especially for similar genres like pop and rock).

 The model is trained using the GTZAN Music Genre Dataset (https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification) with 3 seconds of audio for each track for having a larger data to train on.